daesu/rfd/README.md

 ```

 ## RFD Acceptance
 Participants in the RFD discussion should be requested for review on the branch PR.
 Once the discussion has concluded including any requested changes made you should change the statis to `published`, push all changes to the remote and request approval on the PR from discussion participants.
-Once approved it should be merged to the main branch.
+Once approved the RFD branch should be merged to the main branch.